PyThaiNLP/pythainlp/docs/api/tag.rst

 PUNC                PUNCT
 ===============     =======================

-You could read a the list of Part-of-Speech (POS) tags according to LST20 POS tags from the paper [#Prachya_2020]_.
+Details about LST20 POS tags are available in [#Prachya_2020]_.

-The following table shows the mapping of Part-of-Speech (POS) tags from LST20 POS tags to UD POS tags:
+The following table shows the mapping of POS tags from LST20 to UD:

 +----------------+-------------------------+
 | LST20 POS tags | Coresponding UD POS tag |